-- 1. Once a proposal is approved by the TRS Doctor of Ministry Project Proposal Committee and any required revisions have been completed by the student, a final PDF of the Proposal Packet is sent to the Chair of the Proposal Committee by the Project Director. - 2.
-The Chair then forwards the PDF Proposal Packet and the signed Project Approval Form to the TRS Associate Dean of Graduate Ministerial Studies for approval. - 3.
-After the Associate Dean signs the approval form, the Project Packet with the signed Topic Approval form is forwarded to the TRS Director of Graduate and Undergraduate Student Services and Academic Support who uploads everything into the student's file. - 4.
-The TRS Director of Graduate and Undergraduate Student Services and Academic Support forwards the scanned copy of the Topic Approval form electronically to the student. - 5.
-The TRS Director of Graduate and Undergraduate Student Services and Academic Support asks the student, copying the student's Project Director, to forward electronically to the Vice Provost for Sponsored Research as one PDF file the following documents in this order: a) a completed PDF version of the Application for Human Subjects Protection Review Cover Sheet (found on the D. Min. homepage on the TRS website under "D. Min.
-Forms and Samplers"), b) a PDF version of the Project Topic Approval form, and c) the final PDF of the entire Proposal Packet.
+Once a proposal is approved by the STRS Doctor of Ministry Proposal Committee and any revisions required have been made, a final PDF file is sent to the chair of the Proposal Committee who then forwards the file and the Project Approval Form to the Associate Dean of Graduate Ministerial Studies for approval.

-- 6. If revisions to the Proposal Packet, in terms of its human subjects dimensions, are required by the IRB before its approval, the Vice Provost for Sponsored Research will contact the student by mail to request revisions.
-The student, after review and approval by the Project Director of all revisions made, is responsible for returning the revisions to the Vice Provost for Sponsored Research electronically, copying the Project Director in all correspondence, until the IRB grants approval. - 7.
-When the IRB approval is granted, the Vice Provost for Sponsored Research signs the Topic Approval form and returns it, electronically or by campus mail, to the TRS Director of Graduate and Undergraduate Student Services and Academic Support. - 8.
-When the IRB approval is granted, the IRB sends its Approval Letter to the student with a copy to both the student's Project Director and the Director of Graduate and Undergraduate Student Services and Academic Support. - 9.
-Upon receipt of the IRB Approval Letter, the final version of the entire Proposal Packet is sent by the student in PDF format to the Director of Graduate and Undergraduate Student Services and Academic Support to replace the original version in the student's file. - 10.
-Upon receipt of both the IRB Approval Letter from the Vice Provost for Sponsored Research and the final version of the PDF Proposal Packet from the student, the Director of Graduate and Undergraduate Student Services and Academic Support forwards the Proposal Packet with the signed Topic Approval form to the TRS Dean for final review.
-The Dean reserves the right to ask for modifications to the proposal or to reject it. - 11.
-Once the TRS Dean approves the Project in Ministry proposal, he signs the Topic Approval form and sends a formal letter authorizing the Project in Ministry to the student, the Project Director, and the Area Director.
-It includes the expiration date for making the Oral Presentation, the last component of the Project in Ministry.
-The completely signed Topic Approval form and a copy of the dean's authorization letter are sent to the Director of Graduate and Undergraduate Student Services and Academic Support for uploading in the student's file. - 12.
+After the Associate Dean signs the approval form, the entire packet with the signed Topic Approval form is forwarded to the Associate Director of Graduate Programs who uploads everything into the student's file and then forwards everything to the Office of Sponsored Programs and Research Services for the Institutional Review Board's (IRB) approval for implementing a project that includes human subjects.

+When the IRB approval is granted, the Office of Sponsored Programs and Research Services returns the Proposal Packet with accompanying signatures to the Associate Director of Graduate Programs.
+The Associate Director forwards the entire packet with the signed Topic Approval form to the is sent to the STRS Dean for final review.
+The Dean reserves the right to ask for modifications to the proposal or to reject it.

+Once the STRS Dean has approved the Project in Ministry proposal, a formal letter from the Dean of STRS authorizing the Project in Ministry to be undertaken will be sent to the student, the Project Director, and the Area Director.
+It is also sent to the STRS office for filing.

+The completely signed Topic Approval form is placed electronically in the student's file.
+The print format of the Packet and Approval form are returned to the Project Director.
 The above process can take 4-6 weeks.
-No project may be implemented until the formal letter from the TRS Dean has been received by the student, either in electronic or print form. - 13.
+No project may be implemented until the formal letter has been received by the student, either in electronic or print form.

 Please note: any Project in Ministry involving minors is subject to a full review by the IRB.
 This may be a lengthy process.
 Students in this setting should consult their Area Director to review the procedures and timelines for these types of projects well in advance of an expected start date for a Project in Ministry.